 The number of bytes in the Data Field is indicated by the Data Length Code (DLC).
 Its coding is different in CAN and in CAN FD.
 The first nine codes are the same, but the following codes, that in CAN all specify a DATA FIELD of eight bytes, specify longer DATA FIELDS in CAN FD.

 Because of the longer data lengths with CAN FD, more bits are required for the CRC check.
-If the frame holds 16 bytes or less, a CRC with 17 bits is used; and if the CAN frame holds 20 bytes or more, a CRC with 21 bits is used.
+If the frame holds 16 bytes or less, a CRC with 17 bits is used; and if the CAN frame holds more than 16 bytes, a CRC with 21 bits is used.

 After the CRC field the Ack and end of frame structure is the same as with classical CAN.